bluebrad/BB-Firewall/README.md

 # BB-Firewall

-I put this htaccess and deny.php scripts together to make it simple to deny a user access to the website you are hosting.
-This script will allow you to quickly entern and ip4 or ip6 address and it will automaticly add the domain with it.
+I created these htaccess and deny.php scripts to easily block access to your website.
+The script allows you to quickly enter an IPv4 or IPv6 address and automatically adds the domain associated with it.

+Please download and unpack this in the public folder of your website's root directory.
+Remember to back up your current .htaccess file.
+Then navigate to yourdomain.com/deny.php and add the IP address you wish to block from accessing your website.
+Once they are on the deny list, they will no longer be able to view your website and will be redirected to your Deny blackhole.

 ![image](https://user-images.githubusercontent.com/6026548/215838832-2dc44486-d9d8-45c3-97ce-8528dbaca7f3.png)

-I am working on adding a filter to find duplicates also.

-Great to use with wordpress or opencart.
+Great to use with wordpress or opencart or any other PHP systems.